Ouxsoft/LHTML/docs/README.md

 </html>
 ```

-LHTML5 documents consist of tree elements containing attributes and inner text.
-The above example makes use of four Modules that are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
-The `<html>` element invokes a module that adds a `<head>` tag.
-The `<block>` tag is replaced by a HTML5 navigation bar.
-The `<h1>` element remains uninitiated and unaltered.
-The `<news>` element pulls up to 20 news stories and display them with a `<div>` containing thumbnails and a headline.
+This example makes use of four Modules.
+These modules are instantiated using the `<html>`, `<block>`, `<news>` and `<footer>` elements.
+The `<html>` element invokes a module that adds the completed `<head>` element.
+The `<block>` element is replaced by a fully built HTML5 navigation bar.
+The `<h1>` element is part of the static page content; itt remains uninitiated and unaltered.
+The `<news>` element pulls up to 20 news stories from a database and display them with a `<div>` containing thumbnails and a headline.
 The `<footer>` section is automatically populated with a copyright notice.

 ### Modules
 Modules are the worker bees of LHTML.
+Potential uses of LHTML5 modules include:

++ reduce architectural debt and clutter of redundant elements present across multiple pages;
++ extend backend features to frontend WYSIWYG users;
++ transform existing elements to ensure compliance;
++ increase productivity by allowing for HTML5 short hand;
++ separate complex page logic from the template;
++ embed simple conditional logic;
++ enable the use of dynamic content (such as variables);
++ custom elements that are used to instantiate modules; and
++ others.

+#### Construction
+The parser's config defines the `xpath` expression and `class_name` used to find elements and instantiate them as modules.

+#### Xpath Expression
-During document parsing Modules are instantiated as object when elements are found using `xpath` expressions.
+During document parsing, when elements are found using the Module's `xpath` expressions the Module is instantiated as object.
 Not all elements are parsed.
 Only Modules defined in the parser config are turned to objects.
 The rest remain unaltered.

-#### Native Element
+##### Native Elements
-A module can be instantiated using an existing HTML5 element.
-This is often the case when the element exist within the page but needs to be corrected or auto completed during parsing to a stakeholder.
+Modules can be instantiated using an existing a HTML5 element.
+This is often the case when the element exist within the page but needs to be corrected or auto completed during parsing.

 ```html5
 <head/>
 ```

-#### LHTML5 Elements
+##### Custom Elements
 A module can be instantiated using a element that does not exist within the HTML5 spec.
-This is useful for namespacing elements that WYSWYG users can drop into a page or defining new content.
+This is useful for namespacing custom elements that WYSIWYG users can drop into a page or when defining new content types.
 It's a way of adding a term to communicate a feature to web stakeholders.

 ```html5
 <block/>
 ```

-#### Construction
+#### Class Name
-The parser's config defines the `xpath` expression and `class_name` used to find elements and instantiate them as modules.
-That `class_name` may useh the element's attributes as variables to resolve the class.
-Depending on the config, the following may show an example of a module that is instantiated as the either the class `Modules/Block/Test` or `Modules/Block`.
+The Module's `class_name` may use the element's attributes as variables to resolve the class.
+Depending on the config, the following may show an example of a module that is instantiated the either the class `Modules/Block/Test` or `Modules/Block`.

 ```html5
 <block name="Test"/>